Jahnavi-NITR/HarryPotter_WizardingWorld/README.md

 # About Myself

--Name: Jahnavi
+Name: Jahnavi

--Roll No: 125EI0017
+Roll No: 125EI0017

--Topic: Harry Potter fan site
+Topic: Harry Potter fan site

 I learned HTML, Tailwind CSS and Javascript from Youtube

+This website is inspired from the official Harry Potter website.

 # Harry Potter Fan Site

--A responsive, interactive fan site dedicated to the **Harry Potter** universe, built using **HTML**, **Tailwind CSS**, and **JavaScript**.
+A responsive, interactive fan site dedicated to the **Harry Potter** universe, built using **HTML**, **Tailwind CSS**, and **JavaScript**.

--Explore Hogwarts, houses, books, movies, and enjoy background music from the wizarding world.
+Explore Hogwarts, houses, books, movies, and enjoy background music from the wizarding world.

----

 ## Features